“Come in, come in, and take your shoes off.”

 “You look familiar,” his wife Caterina said.
 “You were at the Muslim student memorial service with your kids, right?”
 (The Muslim Student group on campus had invited the community to join them in mourning three Muslim students who were killed in their Indiana home.)
 She was too polite to mention that I was the one who interrupted the whole service by coming in late and whose kids who whisper-screamed their questions to me during the service.

-My shoes were by the front door, I was seated on a comfy couch, and a cup of Arabian tea was in my hand when I asked Dr. Alwan where he learned Arabic.
+My shoes were by the front door, I was seated on a comfy couch, and a cup of chai was in my hand when I asked Dr. Alwan where he learned Arabic.
 His eyes lit up as he spoke about his homeland.

 “I grew up in a suburb of Baghdad.
 It’s so beautiful there, the lush green gardens, the fruit trees, watermelons.
 The Euphrates River and the Tigris.”